 New Jersey sports betting bill officially signed into law by Governor Murphy

 It took a few years to get here, but we’ve officially moved from the sidelines onto the field.
-Sports betting in New Jersey is now legal and is ready to go live in this newly regulated market.
+New Jersey online sports betting is now legal and is ready to go live in this newly regulated market.

 Last week, on June 11th, Governor Phil Murphy signed sports betting legislation into law.
 He didn’t so much pave the way for legalized and regulated sports betting as he did remove the pilons and reopen the road after construction work had been done.